 Every year in May the Sunnyside Neighborhood Association holds its annual general membership meeting.
 This meeting is a little different than the average meeting because neighbors vote for the SNA board of directors.
-This year, the board election will be held on May 12th, starting around 7:30PM at the Sunnyside Community House (3520 SE Yamhill St) in the downstairs Dining Room.
+This year, the board election will be held on May 11th 2017, starting around 7:00PM at the Sunnyside Community House (3520 SE Yamhill St) in the Social Room on the first floor.

 Any member of the Sunnyside Neighborhood Association can run for a board position and vote for board members.
 A “member” for this purpose is anyone 18+ in age who is either a legal resident of Sunnyside, owners of real property in Sunnyside, or one designated representative of a business, school, non-profit, or church in Sunnyside.
 Eligibility for membership is established by presentment of a drivers license or state issued ID, voter registration, or utility or tax bill which can establish residency.
 Representatives of organizations in Sunnyside may present a letter of designation as representative.